-- We understood and assessed the Company's accounting policies for impairment of financial assets and their compliance with Ind AS 109 and the governance framework approved by the Board of Directors pursuant to Reserve Bank of India guidelines. - Read and assessed the Company's policy with respect to one-time restructuring offered to customers pursuant to the "Resolution Framework for COVID-19-related Stress" issued by RBI on August 06, 2020, May 05, 2021 and June 04, 2021 and tested the implementation of such policy on a sample basis. - We assessed the Company's process on timely recognition of impairment in the loan portfolios which included assessing the accuracy of the system generated reports on defaults and ageing. - We have discussed with the management and evaluated the reasonableness of the management estimates by understanding the process of ECL estimation and related assumptions and tested the controls around data extraction and validation. - Assessed the criteria for staging of loans based on their past-due status to check compliance with requirement of Ind AS 109.
-Tested a sample of performing (stage 1) loans to assess whether any SICR or loss indicators were present requiring them to be classified under higher stages.

-Additional considerations on account of COVID-19

-Considering the evolving nature of the COVID-19 pandemic, which has continued to impact the Company's business operations, resulting in higher loan losses, the Company has maintained a management overlay of ₹ 211 Crore as part of its ECL, to reflect among other things the increased risk of deterioration in macro-economic factors.
-Given the unique nature of the pandemic and the extent of its economic impact which depends on future developments including governmental and regulatory measures and the Company's responses thereto, the actual credit loss can be different than that being estimated.
-In view of such high degree of management's judgement involved in estimation of ECL, accentuated by the COVID-19 pandemic and related events, it is a key audit matter.
+Sr. Kev Audit Matters How our audit addressed the key audit matter No. 1.
+Impairment of financial assets as at balance sheet date • We understood and assessed the Company's (expected credit losses): accounting policies for impairment of financial Ind AS 109 requires the Company to provide for assets and their compliance with Ind AS 109 and the impairment of its loan receivables (designated governance framework approved by the Board of at amortised cost and fair value through other Directors pursuant to Reserve Bank of India guidelines. comprehensive income) using the expected credit Read and assessed the Company's policy with respect loss (ECL) approach.
+ECL involves an estimation of to one-time restructuring offered to customers probability-weighted loss on financial instruments pursuant to the "Resolution Framework for COVIDover their life, considering reasonable and supportable 19-related Stress" issued by RBI on August 06, 2020, information about past events, current conditions, and May 05, 2021 and June 04, 2021 and tested the forecasts of future economic conditions which could implementation of such policy on a sample basis. impact the credit quality of the Company's loans and We assessed the Company's process on timely advances. recognition of impairment in the loan portfolios In the process, a significant degree of judgement has which included assessing the accuracy of the system been applied by the management for: generated reports on defaults and ageing.
+Staging of loans (i.e. classification in 'significant We have discussed with the management and evaluated increase in credit risk' ("SICR") and 'default' the reasonableness of the management estimates categories); by understanding the process of ECL estimation and related assumptions and tested the controls around Grouping of borrowers based on homogeneity by data extraction and validation. using appropriate statistical techniques; Estimation of behavioural life; Assessed the criteria for staging of loans based on their past-due status to check compliance with requirement Determining macro-economic factors impacting of Ind AS 109.
+Tested a sample of performing (stage credit quality of receivables; 1) loans to assess whether any SICR or loss indicators Estimation of losses for loan products with no/ were present requiring them to be classified under minimal historical defaults. higher stages.
+Additional considerations on account of COVID-19 Assessed the additional considerations applied by the management for staging of loans as SICR or default Considering the evolving nature of the COVID-19 categories in view of Company's policy on one-time pandemic, which has continued to impact the restructuring.
+Company's business operations, resulting in Tested the ECL model, including assumptions used, higher loan losses, the Company has maintained including capturing of PD and LGD and underlying a management overlay of ₹ 211 Crore as part of its computation.
+Assessed the floor / minimum rates of ECL, to reflect among other things the increased provisioning applied by the Company for loan products risk of deterioration in macro-economic factors. with inadequate historical defaults Given the unique nature of the pandemic and the extent of its economic impact which depends on future developments including governmental and that being estimated.
+In view of such high degree related events, it is a key audit matter.